-- All PEI provider organizations are trained in referral processes, including for crisis services, outpatient treatment, other PEI programs, and how to document referrals per State regulations. - A representative from the Victor Community Support Services Juvenile Justice Assessment Treatment Team (JJAT) went to the JJC to provide community based MH services to youth.
-They shared information about their program, and JJC implemented a referral process to encourage access to their services. - The JJC team attends presumptive transfer CFT's at JJC to ensure youth who leave our county continue to receive appropriate mental health services.
+- All PEI provider organizations are trained in referral processes, including for crisis services, outpatient treatment, other PEI programs, and how to document referrals per State regulations. - A representative from the Victor Community Support Services Juvenile Justice Assessment Treatment Team (JJAT) went to the JJC to provide community-based MH services to youth.
+They shared information about their program, and JJC implemented a referral process to encourage access to their services. - The JJC team attends presumptive transfer CFT's at JJC to ensure youth who leave our county continue to receive appropriate mental health services. - All discharges are reviewed by the JJC Supervisor to ensure linkage to ongoing services were offered to the youth. - JJC staff arrange for TAY Mentoring providers to start services at JJC prior to the youth discharging in order to build a relationship with the youth.
+In fiscal year 17/18, JJC referred 27 youth to TAY Mentoring.

-Stigma and Discrimination Reduction Programs17
+Stigma and Discrimination Reduction Programs18